GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/DRIVER_STACK_TOP_DOWN_AUDIT.md

 3. Group related fields into coherent configuration transactions.
 4. Define public types, accepted values, return statuses, preconditions, postconditions, side effects, and concurrency expectations.
-5. Derive private helpers from repeated validation and sequencing—not from a desire to make each function shorter.
+5. Derive one reusable private staging path for each coherent configuration domain, plus separate helpers only for repeated validation, topology, hazardous commit sequencing, or cleanup—not merely to shorten a function.
-6. Write the Driver transaction for each public API using symbolic Codec and LL dependencies.
+6. Write each public Driver function as the owner of its complete Read/Modify/Write transaction.
+Root configuration visibly composes the domain staging paths and performs one ordered all-domain commit.
 7. Reject, defer, or move every remaining candidate to a feature driver.

 **Driver completion gate:** the public contract is sufficient for all in-scope